GabeStah/portfolio-examples/projects/coeus/README.md

+**Note: This README is extracted from the original source project that I created.
+Please see [WARNING & COPYRIGHT NOTICE](../../../README.md#warning--copyright-notice) for more info.**

 Coeus is an HTTP API providing insightful answers through data.

 In Greek mythology [Coeus](https://en.wikipedia.org/wiki/Coeus) is the son of Uranus and Gaia and is the ["Titan of intellect and the axis of heaven around which the constellations revolved"](https://en.wikipedia.org/wiki/List_of_Greek_mythological_figures#Titans_and_Titanesses).
 The name is derived from the Ancient Greek [κοῖος](https://en.wiktionary.org/wiki/%CE%9A%CE%BF%E1%BF%96%CE%BF%CF%82), meaning "what?, which?, of what kind?, of what nature?".